TLBurnett3/LightField/README.md

 The Oblique Slice and Dice algorithm renders directions using sheared orthographic projections; after which, every oblique pixel must be sampled into the radiance image.

 ![Oblique Slice and Dice](/Doc/Images/Oblique.png)

+## Build using CMake
+Building this project is a two-step process.
+First, Group1 and Group5 of [3rdPartyLib](https://github.com/TLBurnett3/3rdPartyLibs) are required to be built and installed on the development/build platform.
+Second, using CMake a platform specific make solution must be built and executed to create a build solution.
+Currently, only Windows has been tested.

+## Running Lightfield
+The Lightfield executable requires a JSon file for definiting the execution parameters.
+A few examples are included within the model directories: for example ./Models/Orchid/Orchid.json

+### JSon File Description

+##### JobName
+Name of the Job

+#### Render
+Type of radiance image rendering:  DF or Oblique

+#### Output Path
+Output directory